cysouw/diathesis/text/c05_case.md

 #### Notes {.unnumbered}

-The following verbs also exist as intransitive 'only nominative' verbs (see [@sec:case-nominative]), but in a clearly different lexical meanings.
+The following verbs also exist as intransitive "only nominative" verbs (see [@sec:case-nominative]), but in a clearly different lexical meanings.

 ::: ex
 - Mir bleibt nur harte Arbeit.
 Ich bleibe noch eben.